-Not to be narcissistic, but I’m pretty sure I’ve figured out the perfect batter for chicken.
-Ok, maybe I’m a little narcissistic, but this popcorn chicken recipe is amazing, like seriously amazing.
+I’m pretty sure I’ve figured out the perfect batter for chicken.
+This popcorn chicken recipe is amazing, like seriously amazing.
 I should probably win a medal for this simple, delicious popcorn chicken.
 We could happily eat this every week.
 It even looks fantastic, fried up to golden brown perfection.

 Oh yeah, I mentioned that I like to eat healthy when we’re at home, which is why this popcorn chicken is pan fried in guilt free olive oil (and you would never know from tasting it!)
 I also use white whole wheat flour for the batter, it’s a heavier flour that makes a perfect golden brown coating.

 I also get whole chicken breasts for popcorn chicken, this way you still have the skin to work with, which is the best part of the chicken as far as nutrients and taste.
 You also get a whole lot more meat to work with.
 I only have to use 2 chicken breasts this way, if you’re using boneless skinless chicken breast you would probably have to use 3-4 breasts to get the same amount.

 You also won’t lose your place in the top 5 on Top Chef is you use whole chicken breasts…just say no to boneless skinless chicken!